Urmersbach: Kirmes

 The village fair (Dorfkirmes) is held each year in September.
 The event, organized by the four clubs of the fair association (Kirmesgesellschaft), features, by longstanding tradition, fireworks in the middle of the village on streets closed specially for this purpose.

 Junggesellenfest

 Also held each year in September is the traditional Bachelors’ Festival (Junggesellenfest), which is well known far beyond the local area.

 Economy and infrastructure

 Transport

-On 15 May 1895, Urmersbach was linked to the Eifelquerbahn (Cross Eifel Railway between Andernach and Gerolstein), which still runs through the village today.
+On 15 May 1895, Urmersbach was linked to the Eifelquerbahn (Cross Eifel Railway between Andernach and Gerolstein), which still runs through the village today, between Andernach amd Kaisersesch, train servuce is operated by section Lahn-Eifel-Bahn of Deutsche Bahn.

+Urmersbach is located in the Verkehrsverbund Rhein-Mosel (VRM), zone number 729.